 rating from 0 to 1 based on how evenly its uses are distributed across the three functions.
 A rating of 0 indicates that the word is highly inflexible, with all its occurrences being used for a single function; a rating of 1 indicates that the word is maximally flexible, with its occurrences evenly distributed across the three functions.
 By quantifying the flexibility of each word in this way, it then becomes possible to look for statistical correlations between the flexibility of a word and other factors, such as those addressed by the other two research questions.
 It also enables us to answer the question of just how pervasive flexibility is in the two languages.

 R2, “Is there a correlation between degree of lexical flexibility for a word and frequency (or corpus dispersion)?”, uses the flexibility ratings calculated in R1 to consider whether the flexibility of a word correlates with either its overall frequency or with its corpus dispersion (how evenly/regularly the word appears in a corpus), a measure which is thought to more ac- curately capture the notion of frequency of exposure (Gries 2008; forthcoming).
-This question two motivations: First, some researchers have claimed or implied that all words may exhibit flexibility if you examine enough tokens of the word (Mosel & Hovdhaugen 1992: 77).
+This question has two motivations: First, some researchers have claimed or implied that all words may exhibit flexibility if you examine enough tokens of the word (Mosel & Hovdhaugen 1992: 77).
 If true, this would lend some empirical support to the claim that all words are to some degree flex- ible, or perhaps even acategorial.
 Second, higher-frequency words often preserve irregular or atypical forms or functions (Bybee 2007: Ch.
 13), such that words with higher frequen- cies might be more likely to retain their non-prototypical, flexible uses.
 Both these potential factors invite inquiry into the relationship between frequency and flexibility.
+(I’m just thinking, if, say a word is highly flexible, easily used both to predicate and refer, couldn’t that itself heighten its frequency?
+It might thus be used twice as often (very roughly) as a word used only to predicate or refer.)

 R3, “How do the semantic properties of words pattern with respect to their flexibility?”, is investigated using a mix of quantitative and qualitative methods.
 Unlike the other two research questions, which are intended to capture the extent of flexibility in and across lan- guages, R3 is an inquiry into the semantic behavior of flexible (and inflexible) words.
 This research question is directly motivated by Croft’s (1991; 2000; 2001; forthcoming) typological markedness theory of lexical categories, which claims among other things that words used in non-prototypical functions (for example, a property word being used to refer, as a noun) will always show a semantic shift in the direction of the meaning typically associated with